DiegoMinatto/CraftBulk/README.md

 # CraftBulk
-Plugins developed to a minecraft server
+Plugins developed for a minecraft server